RETURN TO HOME PAGE

 II.
 The One overflows into Nous (mind)

-A. Emanation (analogy: light from the sun) The source pours forth but remains undiminished.
+A. Emanation (standard analogy: light from the sun) The source pours forth but remains undiminished.
 Emanation is necessary...not coerced, not mechanistic...just the nature of the One.

 1.Is it necessary that the Best be a creator?
 Those more immediately influenced by Neoplatonism will say yes.

-2. Weinberg (p.30, beginning of chapter on Augustine) makes too much of the distinction between emanation and creation.
+2. Weinberg (p.30, beginning of chapter on Augustine) makes too much of the distinction between emanation and creation (in the view of your professor).

 1. Thinks a single, eternal thought which encompasses itself...It is thought thinking itself (Aristotle)....and the One.
 Not perfectly unified since there is thinker and object.

 2. Neoplatonic ‘return'...idea that the lower turns towards the higher.
-In contemplating and desiring the higher it fulfills its nature (Aristotle again).
+In contemplating and desiring the higher it fulfills its nature (both Plato and Aristotle).
 W/Neoplatonism dynamic, circular motion of pouring forth and returning.

 3. Nous contains World of Forms but as one, unified thing...one perfect